jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2022-10-09-dbt-on-aws-part-2-glue/index.md

 cevo: 19
 ---

-This article is originally posted in the [Tech Insights](https://cevo.com.au/tech-insights/) of Cevo Australia - [Link](https://cevo.com.au/post/dbt-on-aws-part-2/).

 The [data build tool (dbt)](https://docs.getdbt.com/docs/introduction) is an effective data transformation tool and it supports key AWS analytics services - Redshift, Glue, EMR and Athena.
 In [part 1](/blog/2022-09-28-dbt-on-aws-part-1-redshift), we discussed benefits of a common data transformation tool and the potential of dbt to cover a wide range of data projects from data warehousing to data lake to data lakehouse.
 A demo data project that targets Redshift Serverless is illustrated as well.
 In part 2 of the dbt on AWS series, we discuss data transformation pipelines using dbt on [AWS Glue](https://aws.amazon.com/glue/).
 [Subsets of IMDb data](https://www.imdb.com/interfaces/) are used as source and data models are developed in multiple layers according to the [dbt best practices](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview).
 A list of posts of this series can be found below.